benadamstyles/making-of-history/contact.md

 ---

 If you'd like to get a hold of us, send us an e-mail at _admin@makingofhistory.com_

 If you have something that you’d like us to consider adding to the site, send us your pitch (and in return we'll send a list of preferred bribe amounts).
 Also, please keep these submission criteria in mind:

-1. All submissions must be your own work and must not use any copyrighted, trademarked, or otherwise protected material.
+1. All submissions must be your own work and must not use any copyrighted, trademarked, or otherwise protected material (unless you have permission from the owner(s)).

 2. All submissions must include a detailed list of the sources for your research.
 If we can’t verify your information, we won’t put your submission on the site.